-Many of the experiences on offer at Scenic World are unique to this part of New South Wales, and can be found nowhere else on Earth.
+Many of the experiences on offer at Scenic World are unique to this part of New South Wales, and can be found nowhere else on earth.
 Which means that you’re entering the record books every time you…

-Many of the experiences on offer at Scenic World are unique to this part of New South Wales, and can be found nowhere else on Earth.
+Many of the experiences on offer at Scenic World are unique to this part of New South Wales, and can be found nowhere else on earth.
 Which means that you’re entering the record books every time you visit.

 Established in 1945, the family-owned business occupies prime real estate in the World Heritage-listed Blue Mountains.
-The views here extend to the Three Sisters and across canyons, and the attractions make the most of the outlook.
+The views extend to the Three Sisters and across canyons, and the attractions make the most of the outlook.

 On the Scenic Railway, jump aboard the world’s steepest passenger train, travelling from the escarpment down 310m into the forest on a 52-degree rail incline.
 At the base, a web of hiking trails explore the Jamison Valley rainforest.
 Take the train’s return trip, or catch the 545m Scenic Cableway back to the top.